 The Individual Health Care Plan should be reviewed on an annual basis or as needs or medication change.
-It is the responsibility of the SENDCO/DSL/Deputy DSLs, to ensure that plans are reviewed.
+It is the responsibility of the SENDCO or other designated member of school staff, to ensure that plans are reviewed.
 Pupils with complex medical needs, like pupils who have an EHCP, are likely to have an annual review, which parents/carers and support agencies attend.
 The Individual Health Care Plan could be reviewed at this meeting.